wavebitscientific/datetime-fortran/README.md

 [*strftime*](#strftime) and [*strptime*](#strptime) functions.
 Since version 0.2.0, also provides a [*clock*](#clock) class.
 *datetime-fortran* came about due to the lack of time handling facilities in standard Fortran language.
-It is freely available under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).
+It is freely available under the [BSD-3](http://http://opensource.org/licenses/BSD-3-Clause) license.
-[Contact me](mailto:caomaco@gmail.com) if you want to use *datetime-fortran* in a non-GPL software.
 Please send suggestions and bug reports by [e-mail](mailto:caomaco@gmail.com) or through this Github page.
 See the list of [current issues](https://github.com/milancurcic/datetime-fortran/issues) if you would like to contribute to the code.